bgeorgieff/bgeorgieff/README.md

   <br/>
  🧑‍💼 I’m currently working as Frontend developer at <a href="https://www.endava.com/" target="_blank">ENDAVA</a>
   <br/>
-  But I also keep diving deep in JS backend technolgies
+  🤿 But I also keep diving deep in various JS libraries and frameworks. 🤿
 </p>
 <br/>
 <div align="center">